-- Acquire information from written documents and computer systems (e.g., literature search & data retrieval).
+- Review and collect information from written documents and computer systems (e.g., literature search & data retrieval).

-- Identify information presented in images from paper, slides, videos, and transparencies.
+- Identify information presented in images from paper, presentation slides, videos, and transparencies.

-- Recognize and assess patient changes in mood, activity, congnition, verbal, and non-verbal communication.
+- Recognize and assess patient changes in mood, activity, cognition, verbal, and non-verbal communication.

 Use and Interpret:

-- Use and interpret information from assessment techniques/maneuvers such as those involved in assessing respiratory and cardiac function, blood pressure, blood sugar, neurological status, etc.
+- Collect and analyze information from assessment techniques/maneuvers such as those involved in assessing respiratory and cardiac function, blood pressure, blood sugar, neurological status, etc.

-- Use and interpret information related to physiologic phenomena generatred from diagnostic tools (i.e., sphygmomanometer, otoscope, ophthalmoscope) during a comprehensive examination of a client or patient.
+- Gather and explore information related to physiologic phenomena generated from diagnostic tools (i.e., sphygmomanometer, otoscope, ophthalmoscope) during a comprehensive examination of a client or patient.

 - Possess psychomotor skills necessary to provide holistic nursing care and perform or assist with procedures, treatments, and medication administration.

-- Practice in a safe manner and appropriately provide care in emergencies and life support procedures and perform universal precautions against contamination.
+- Practice in a safe manner to provide care in emergent and non-emergent situations, implement life support procedures, and perform universal precautions against contamination.

-- Communicate effectively and sensitively with patients and families.
+- Communicate effectively, respectfully and sensitively with patients and families.

-- Communicate effectively with faculty, preceptors and all members of the healthcare team during practicum and other learning experiences.
+- Communicate effectively and respectfully with faculty, preceptors and all members of the healthcare team during practicum and other learning experiences.

-- Accurately elicit information including a medical history & other information to adequately and effectively evaluate a client or pateint's condition.
+- Accurately elicit information, including medical history and other information from a patient and family or other support to adequately and effectively evaluate a client or patient's condition.

-- Measure, calculate, reason, analyze, and synthesize data related to patient diagnosis and treatment of patients.
+- Measure, calculate, reason, analyze, and synthesize data related to patient condition.

-- Synthesize information, problem solve and think critically to judge the most appropriate theory or assessment strategy.
+- Synthesize information, problem solve and think critically to evaluate the most appropriate theory or assessment strategy.

 - Exercise skills of diplomacy to advocate for patients in need.